elear-solutions/docs/source/getting_started/aiot_intelligent_edge/coco_for_applications/headless_client_applications/linux_java_headless_client_applications/pre_install_checklist_linux_java_headless_client_apps.rst

 Java
   `Setup <https://www.oracle.com/java/technologies/downloads/#java8>`_ JDK (>= 8.0) to compile and run the app.

-..
-TODO: add standalone app section link.

 Generate Invite
-  Follow the quick start guide for Standalone apps with steps to Generate Invite.
+  Follow the quick start guide for :ref:`Standalone apps <standalone_apps>` with steps to Generate Invite.